Staff telephone logs privacy notice

 As a data subject, you have a number of rights.
 You can:

-- access and obtain a copy of your data on request, this could be in a portable electronic format
+- access and obtain a copy of your data on request - this could be in a portable electronic format

-If you would like to exercise any of these rights, please contact the Data Protection Officer DPO@ljmu.ac.uk.
+If you would like to exercise any of these rights, please contact the Data Protection Officer at DPO@ljmu.ac.uk.

 If you do not provide data